spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

   - /docs/en/promotions-discounts
 ---

-The _Promotions & Discounts_ feature enables product catalog managers to provide free value to their customers by discounting a percentage or a fixed sum of an order's subtotal or an item's price on predefined conditions.
+The _Promotions & Discounts_ feature enables shop owners to provide free value to their customers by discounting a percentage or a fixed sum of an order's subtotal or an item's price on predefined conditions.

 ## Discount types